 - If student has multiple degree programs or majors, an LOA will not be granted from one degree program or major at USC in order to pursue another

 - Students with a graduate assistantship should consult their department when considering taking an LOA to discuss whether the assistantship will be available upon returning to USC

+F-1/J-1 students are eligible to take an LOA due to medical reasons.
+Students have the option to return to their home country or remain in the U.S. to receive medical treatment if recommended by a doctor.
 Students who wish to remain in the U.S. must obtain a doctor’s letter recommending the LOA for medical reasons.
 Students who remain in the U.S. without obtaining advance approval for medical LOA from OIS will be considered out of status.